Danno26/Danno26/README.md

 <img src="https://static5.depositphotos.com/1027309/527/v/950/depositphotos_5272778-stock-illustration-skyline-new-york.jpg"/>

-### Hi there 👋, I'm Daniel Juarez.
-I am a beginner web developer and software engineer based in the energetic and exciting NYC!
+### Hi there 👋, I'm Daniel, I am a beginner web developer and software engineer based in the energetic and exciting NYC!
 Welcome to my G.H. page.<br>
 😄 Pronouns: He/Him

 🌱 I’m currently learning more backend coding such as: